- Ayushmann Khurrana Blames Baahubali 2 For The Failure Of Meri Pyaari Bindu

-Meri Pyaari Bindu is Akshay Roy's directorial debut and what works in his favour is that he doesn't fall prey to the usual cliched love stories.
-He sets up the entire universe of Abhi and Bindu in a relatable way with a tadka of 'nostalgia'.
+Akshay Roy doesn't fall prey to the usual cliched love stories and sets up the entire universe of Abhi and Bindu in a relatable way with a tadka of nostalgia.

 On the flip side, there are a couple of scenes in the film especially post interval which look forced and dragged.